alvarezrrj/alirey/README.md

 ## TO DO

+MercadoPagoController
+- Create config/mercadopago.php
+- Move notification url to config file
+- Move env function to config file
+- Send emails from webhook()

 Create users table in admin panel

-Send email reminder 20' before booking
+Send email reminder 20' before booking (scheduled task)

 Error reporting form

-Send confirmation emails when booking is confirmed (from MP's IPN)

 update.blade.php
 - Delete it, view is not being used anymore